sampaat/hot_hand_cold_head/README.md

 ## The prepared gambling dataset

 The 5 samples that we have created are made available at (**4**).
-These contain bets placed at SatoshiDice, a bitcoin based gambling site that was the most popular of such in 2012-14 and using the public information available in the ledger and the user contraction approximation of (**2**).
+These contain bets placed at SatoshiDice, a bitcoin based gambling site that was the most popular of such between 2012 and 2014 and using the public information available in the ledger and the user contraction approximation of (**2**).
 A representative archive state of the game and the website is available at (**5**).

 The columns featured in the dataset (names in the first row):